Enigma-52/PhotoMosaic/README.md

 3. **Display and Save:**
    - The resulting mosaic is displayed using OpenCV.
    - The final mosaic is saved as "output.jpg."

+## How It Works

+The Dataset used for tile images is the Kaggle Animal Image Dataset.
+Link - https://bit.ly/3G1TLWK

 ## OpenCV Usage